colindembovsky/pipelines-as-code/readme.md

 ### Predefined Variables
 There are several predefined variables that you can reference in your pipeline.
 Examples are:
-- Source branch TODO
+- Source branch: `Build.SourceBranch`
-- Trigger type TODO
+- Build reason: `Build.Reason`
-- Artifact staging directory TODO
+- Artifact staging directory: `Build.ArtifactStagingDirectory`

-You can find a full list of predefined variables here (TODO).
+You can find a full list of predefined variables here [https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 ### Pipeline Variables
 Pipeline variables are specified in Azure DevOps when you create a pipeline from the YML file.
 These allow you to abstract the variables out of the file.
 You can specify defaults and/or mark the variables as “secrets” (we’ll cover secrets a bit later).